The Safe Food Imperative

 Investments in Food Safety management systems in the public and private sectors, as well as safe food production practices, are drivers that can be stimulated by different stakeholders.
 For instance, food businesses may be motivated to enhance their Food Safety capacity in order to comply with regulations to avoid recalls and losses or to access global markets.
 Therefore, these motivations play an important role in the investments in Food Safety capacity.
 Nevertheless, they also lead the direction of these investments.

 Furthermore, benchmarking Food Safety capacity provides valuable indicators about institutional performance along with a motivation for improvements.
 However, there is no comprehensive benchmark for Food Safety in LMICs.
 The one used for this study is from World Organisation for Animal Health.
 Also, many of these studies are not available in the public domain.
 Yet, the available data on the state of capacity indicate significant gaps between Food Safety management capacity and Food Safety needs in LMICs.
-Furthermore, there is a clear relationship between a lower capacity and greater foodborne illnesses.
+Furthermore, there is a clear relationship between a lower capacity and greater foodborne

 According to the report, the LMICs have underdeveloped Food Safety management systems, particularly in the public sector, see figure 4.
 For instance, the capacities to manage Food Safety hazards related to animal origins are usually weak.
 Only 4 out of 34 Sub-Saharan African countries (that have available data) were considered to have adequate capacity for tracing animal and animal products.
-Furthermore, among the 35 LMICs worldwide, only 6 percent seem to have adequate capacities for animal product identification and and 11-17 percent registered adequate capacities for inspecting distribution facilities and had effective regulations for veterinary drugs.
+Furthermore, among the 35 LMICs worldwide, only 6 percent seem to have adequate capacities for animal product identification and traceability and 11-17 percent registered adequate capacities for inspecting distribution facilities and had effective regulations for veterinary drugs.

 Figure 4: Indication of underinvestment in animal products safety capacity.
 Source: The Safe Food Imperative.